 - Use Stale Cornflakes – Didn’t eat all the cornflakes before they went stale?
 Save them in a bag in the freezer to use for coating chicken.

-- Cook Once, Eat Twice – Make a big batch of chicken and serve it in wraps for dinner the second night.
+- Cook Once, Eat Twice – Make a big batch of crispy popcorn chicken pieces and serve it in wraps for dinner the second night.

-Store – Store leftover chicken for up to three days in the fridge.
+- Store – Store leftover chicken for up to three days in an airtight container in the fridge.

-- Lay cooked popcorn chicken in a single layer on a baking tray.
+- Lay cooked popcorn chicken in a single layer with sapce on a baking tray.

 - Freeze for 45 minutes to 1 hour.

-- Place chicken into freezer bags for up to four months.
+- When frozen, then place chicken into container or freezer bags for up to four months.

 - Take out what you need and reheat in the microwave, oven, or air fryer.